remyben-creator/Marketplace-Application/IntelliJ/iteration-plan.md

   depth yet.
 If there are no similar items on the marketplace, the user will see a message depicting that.
 The use case has been updated to reflect the change.

+# Next Iteration Plan
+- Our final iteration will be focused on adding the ability for users to create accounts and creating the validating methods to ensure posts adhere to marketplace guidelines

+# Requirements Update
+- We separated our post class to contain and item and a seller rather than a seller and all the item information